Ranking genetic factors related to age-related maculardegeneration by variable selection confidence sets: Monte Carlo simulations

-\paragraph{MC Experiment 2: Model aggregation by importance ranking.} In our second Monte Carlo experiment, we focus on the LBMs and study whether the occurrence of predictors in the LBM is informative on the true regression terms.
+In our second Monte Carlo experiment, we focus on the LBMs and study whether the occurrence of predictors in the LBM is informative on the true regression terms.
 To this end, we consider retaining the first $\widetilde{k}$ regression terms, ranked according to the inclusion importance statistic (\ref{II}) introduced in Section \ref{Sec:ModelAggregation}.
 The number of terms appearing in the final selected model, $\widetilde{k}$, is chosen by step-wise selection using AIC and BIC scores.
 To assess the model-selection performance of our method, we compute Monte Carlo estimates of the Hamming distance $d_{H}(\hat{m}, m^\ast)$ defined by the number of different terms in a selected model $\hat{m}$ compared to the true model $m^\ast$.

 Table \ref{table.hd} shows Monte Carlo estimates of the Hamming distance for our LBM-aggregation methods (AIC-$\LBM$ and BIC-$\LBM$) and classic forward-selection based on AIC and BIC scores (F-AIC and F-BIC).
 In addition, we show results for other common selection methods based on penalization approaches: least absolute selection and shrinkage operator (LASSO), smoothed clipped absolute deviation (SCAD), and mini-max convex penalization (MCP) approaches (e.g. see \cite{fan2001variable, zhang2010nearly}).
 To compute LASSO, SCAD and MCP we used the R package \texttt{ncvreg} with tuning parameters chosen by 5-fold cross validation.
 The proposed LBM-aggregation methods generally outperform all the other selection procedures relying on a single model in most cases, regardless of the model structure and sample size.
 As the sample size increases, the accuracy of the aggregation strategy based on LBMs is found to be significantly improved compared to single-model selection methods.